qcod/laravel-imageup/README.md

     }
 }
 ```
 > Make sure to run `php artisan storage:link` to see the images from public storage disk

+That's it, with above setup when ever you hit store method with post request and if `cover` or `avatar` named file is present on request() it will be auto uploaded.

 ## Image Field options